zombocom/wicked/README.md

 ## Dynamic Step Names

 If you wish to set the order of your steps dynamically you can do this by manually calling  and `self.steps = [# <some steps> ]` in a `before_action` method.
-Then call `before_action :setup_wizard` after so that wicked knows when it is safe to initialize like this:
+Then call `before_action :setup_wizard` after so that wicked knows when it is safe to initializelike this:

 ```ruby
 include Wicked::Wizard